 - Workplace accidents

-Steps To Take After A Neck Injury
+Steps To Take After A Neck Injury in Chicago

 It is strongly recommended that you don’t delay seeing a doctor, especially if you’re feeling pain in the neck.
 Waiting to see a doctor can make it harder to get compensation for your injuries.
 That’s because any delay makes it easier for an insurance company or personal injury defendant to claim that something else caused your injury.
 In law, this is known as an intervening cause.
 An intervening cause, or even the allegation of one, will make it more difficult to pinpoint the defendant’s negligence as the cause of your injury.